-The ISSUE is that there was not a uniform forum that allows for easy and effective access to campus environmental policy or to allow for effective exchange of ideas in assisting to create a policy which is coordinated, evolving, understood and implemented by the entire campus community.
+The ISSUE was that there was not a uniform forum that allowed for easy and effective access to campus environmental policy or to allow for effective exchange of ideas in assisting to create a policy which is coordinated, evolving, understood and implemented by the entire campus community.

-The SOLUTION involved the creation of a forum that can coordinate the entire Climate Action Plan.
-This forum would have the opportunity of evaluating adherence to new policies; creating an effective dialogue that interconnects facilities, administration, faculty and students; in addition to developing an educational network that provides the campus community with information regarding present campus policies as well as considerations for future policy issues.
+The SOLUTION involved the appointment of a sustainable policies coordinator position and the creation of a forum that could co-coordinate the entire Climate Action Plan.
+This forum had the opportunity to evaluate adherence to new policies, create an effective dialogue that interconnects facilities, administration, faculty and students, and develop an educational network that provided the campus community with information regarding present campus policies as well as considerations for future policy issues.

-This informational forum should consist of students, faculty, staff, and administration in an open campus discussion.

-The BENEFIT of creating this forum would be to centralize all campus discussion of environmental policy issues from practical, theoretical, and pedagogical perspectives.
+This informational forum consisted of students, faculty, staff, and administration in an open campus discussion and was actively meeting until approximately three years ago.
+The BENEFIT of this forum was to centralize all campus discussion of environmental policy issues from practical, theoretical, and pedagogical perspectives.